-I’ve been living in Boston on-and-off for 1.5 years now, and over that time, I’ve sampled many vegan restaurants (much to the dismay of my wallet).
-Here are my absolute favorite spots across the city.
+Boston is a pretty vegan-friendly city, and there are many options from all kinds of cuisines.
+Here are my absolute favorite spots across the city, sampled over several years.
 Stay till the end for a free map!

 Type of food: Asian fusion, vegan only

 My Thai has been one true love for 9 years now.
 During my very first visit to Boston, I stumbled upon this vegan spot in Chinatown, and gave it a try.
 The entryway to the restaurant almost put me off, as you have to go up this foul-smelling and worn-down staircase.
 But when I reached the top of the stairs, I found a perfectly-fine dining area full of plants, and offering a lovely view of the city.

 Pronounced “me Thai,” My Thai is family-run vegan fusion restaurant.
 The owners are actually Vietnamese, and that’s why “my” in the name is pronunced “me.”
 This translates as “American Thai.”